keystonejs/keystone/docs/content/docs/guides/cli.md

 As you start working with more sophisticated migration scenarios, you'll probably also need to use the [`migrate resolve`](https://www.prisma.io/docs/reference/api-reference/command-reference/#migrate-resolve) and [`migrate status`](https://www.prisma.io/docs/reference/api-reference/command-reference/#migrate-status) commands.

-While Keystone abstracts much of the Prisma workflow for you, we strongly recommend you familiarise yourself with the Prisma Migrate CLI commands when you are managing your application in production.
+Keystone does not create or apply migration files itself.
+Familiarise yourself with the Prisma Migrate CLI commands when managing your application in production.

 ## Bringing it all together